 At Paradise Primary School we are committed to 21st Century Learning principles to prepare students for the challenges and opportunities for learning and living in the modern era.
 21st Century Learning combines the rigorous teaching of essential skills:

 Teachers use a range of strategies to differentiate the curriculum to meet the diverse needs of all learners.
 This includes funding for students with verified learning or physical disabilities and students with learning difficulties.

 The school has an allocation for EALD support.
 This is based on a levelling (formerly ‘scaling’) process undertaken each year by teachers.
 Students from a Non-English Speaking Background who are identified through the levelling process will be supported.

 Students eligible under the DECD Students with Disabilities Policy receive support based on their level of disability.
-SSO time from disabilities funding is allocated to each NEP student.
-Classroom teachers are responsible for writing and maintaining the NEP (in consultation with parents/carers) and providing programs/activities for the SSOs to use with the students.
+SSO time from disabilities funding is allocated to each OCOP student.
+Classroom teachers are responsible for writing and maintaining the OCOP (in consultation with parents/carers) and providing programs/activities for the SSOs to use with the students.

 It is important to flag concerns about students needing support with the Principal or Deputy Principal on the Request for Support proforma.

 Classroom teachers need to identify students as Wave 1 (able to go on with most tasks independently or as part of a group after explicit teaching), Wave 2 (requiring some additional instruction after explicit teaching before attempting tasks independently or as part of a group) or Wave 3 (OCOP students) for programming and planning purposes.
 It is important that the curriculum be differentiated to meet the needs of all learners.